SDGforskning/sdg-strings/SDG07_query_action_WoS.md

   OR ("certificat*" NEAR/2 ("energy" OR "green"))
-  OR "policy" OR "policies" OR "legislation" OR "kyoto protocol" OR "strateg*" OR "energy management" OR "energy planning" OR "subsidi$e" OR "investing" OR "invest" OR "green bond$" OR "climate bond$" OR "feed-in tariff$" OR "upscale" OR "scale-up" OR "commercial development" OR "develop* commercially" OR "sustainable development" OR "sustainable energy development" )
+  OR "policy" OR "policies" OR "legislation" OR "kyoto protocol" OR "strateg*" OR "energy management" OR "energy planning" OR "subsidi$e" OR "investing" OR "invest" OR "green bond$" OR "climate bond$" OR "feed-in tariff$" OR "upscale" OR "scale-up" OR "commercial development" OR "develop* commercially" OR "roll out" OR "rollout" OR "sustainable development" OR "sustainable energy development" )
   NEAR/15
+      ("non conventional energy"
+      OR
         (
-        (
           ("electricity" OR "power" OR "powered" OR "energy") NEAR/5
-              ("renewable$"  OR "sustainable"
+              ("renewable$"  OR "sustainable" OR "green"
               OR "hydrothermal" OR "geothermal"
               OR "hydroelectric" OR "hydropower" OR "hydro"
               OR "hydrokinetic"
-              OR "green"
               )
         )
-      OR "geothermal health pump$" OR "ground source heat pump$" OR "solar cell$" OR "solar-cell$" OR "solar panel$" OR "solar-panel$" OR "solar power*" OR "solar array" OR "solar PV" OR "solar photovoltaic$" OR "solar thermal power" OR "solar thermal technolog*" OR "solar thermal collector$" OR "solar energy collector$" OR "solar district heating" OR "solar district cooling" OR "solar air heating system$" OR "solar space heating system$" OR
+      OR "geothermal health pump$" OR "ground source heat pump$" OR "solar cell$" OR "solar-cell$" OR "solar panel$" OR "solar-panel$" OR "solar power*" OR "solar array" OR "solar PV" OR "solar photovoltaic$"
-        ("solar thermal energy"
-        NEAR/15 ("power" OR "electric*" OR "water heating" OR "industrial process heat*") )
-      OR "wind farm$" OR "wind turbine$"
-      OR "tidal turbine$" OR "stream turbine$" OR "current turbine$" OR "tidal power" OR "tidal energy" OR "marine energy" OR ("wave energy" NEAR/5 ("converter$" OR "renewable" OR "power" OR "generat*" OR "energy harvesting"))
+      OR "solar energy collector$" OR "solar farm$" OR "solar plant$" OR "solar park$" OR "solar district heating" OR "solar district cooling" OR "solar air heating system$" OR "solar space heating system$" OR ("solar thermal" NEAR/3 ("power" OR "technolog*" OR "collector$" OR "district")) OR ("solar thermal energy" NEAR/15 ("power" OR "electric*" OR "water heating" OR "industrial process heat*")) OR "wind farm$" OR "wind turbine$" OR "wind park$" OR "wind factory" OR "wind factories" OR "tidal turbine$" OR "stream turbine$" OR "current turbine$" OR "tidal power" OR "tidal energy" OR "marine energy" OR ("wave energy" NEAR/5 ("converter$" OR "renewable" OR "power" OR "generat*" OR "energy harvesting"))